Can I play games on Linux?

 And for that, I advise you to follow these blogs that provide you with the latest happenings of the Linux gaming world:

 - Gaming on Linux: I won’t be wrong if I call it the best Linux gaming news portal.
 You get all the latest rumblings and news about Linux games.
 Frequently updated, Gaming on Linux has dedicated fan following which makes it a nice community of Linux game lovers.

 - Free Gamer: A blog focusing on free and open source games.

 - Linux Game News: A Tumbler blog that updates on various Linux games.

 It’s time for you to add your inputs.
 Do you play games on your Linux desktop?
 What are your favorites?
-What blogs you follow to stay updated on latest Linux games?
+What blogs do you follow to stay updated on latest Linux games?